jina-ai/docs/chapters/tutorials/index.rst

 Ok, so it seems that we have plenty of work done already.
 If you run this you will see a new tab open in your browser, and there you will have a text box ready for you to input some text.
 However, if you try to enter anything you won't get any results.
 This is because we are using dummy Executors.
 Our `MyTransformer` and `MyIndexer` aren't actually doing anything.
 So far they only print a line when they are called.
 So we need real `Executors`.

-This has been already plenty of new information you've learned so far, so we won't go into `Executors` today.
-Instead you can copy-paste the ones we are using for `this example <https://github.com/jina-ai/jina/blob/master/jina/helloworld/chatbot/executors.py>`_.
-The important part to know is that all Executors' behavior is defined in executors.py`
+This has been plenty of new information you've learned so far, so we won't go deep into `Executors` today.
+Instead you can copy-paste the ones we are using for `this example <https://github.com/jina-ai/jina/blob/master/jina/helloworld/chatbot/executors.py>`_, save that `executors.py` file in the same directory where the rest of your code is.
+The important part to understand is that all Executors' behavior is defined in `executors.py`

 To try the `Executors` from the Github repo, just add this before the `download_data` function: